This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.

 Before ordering my groceries online (through Walmart), I go to my recipe book and decide what I want to prepare for the following week.
 I click on the Queue button which is represented by a “√” located on the lower left side of each recipe pic, and those recipes go into my queue.

 I then click the Plan button, which takes me to a planner calendar where I decide which day I want to make each of my recipes.
-I just drag the recipe from my queue list located on the left side of the page to my planner calendar on the right side of the page.
+I just drag the recipe from my queue list located on the left side of the page to my planner calendar.
 When I’ve finished this for the week, I click the Shop button.

 This is where it gets good.
 Suddenly I have a shopping list all prepared for me!
 You can discard ingredients from your shopping list that you already have in your pantry.
 After doing that, you print your shopping list to take to the store or use as a guide when shopping online as I do.
 You can also export your shopping list via email to your smartphone.